 - Considered ways in which their practical application can empower others and open new possibilities for organizational, structural, and systemic transformation.

-This degree is a 36 credit program that may be completed in no less than eighteen months and no more than four years.
+This degree is a 36 credit program that may be completed in no less than eighteen months and no more than three years.

 - 30 credits (10 courses)